 Luckily, plant-based foods can meet all your nutritional needs.
 If you incorporate the following nutrients into your daily meals, you’ll be a gold-medal vegan:

 Almost every food contains protein, so it’s nearly impossible not to get enough if you’re consuming an adequate amount of varied calories.
+Many protein bars and powders, such as Nuzest’s Clean Lean Protein, are packed with protein and essential multivitamins to make being a healthy vegan that much easier.
 Check out these protein-packed vegan foods and this handy infographic that explains all you need to know about plant-based protein.

 Omega-3 fatty acids are essential for heart, brain, skin, and joint health.
 Fortunately, you can get them without all the cholesterol and toxins found in fish.
 Flaxseeds, walnuts, and canola oil are good vegan sources of the omega-3 ALA.
 It’s also a good idea to take vegan DHA capsules, which contain omega-3s derived from algae (which is where fish get it from!).
 Check out our guide to vegan omega-3s here.